anonymousacsac/Buffer-Overflow-Detection-in-C-Programs-via-Frontier-Generative-AI-A-Proof-of-Concept/README.md

 ## Static Analysis

 SonarQube and Semgrep where used as static analysis scanner.
-Configuration is in `sonar-project.properties` and results are stored in `sonarqube_results.json`.
+Configuration is in `sonar-project.properties`.
+SonarQube results are stored in `sonarqube_results.json` and Semgrep are in `Semgrep_results.md`.

 To re-run analysis (requires a running SonarQube instance):
 ```bash